gerasoa/MyRecipeBook/README.md

 Database Diagram

-Below is the diagram that illustrates the relationships between the tables in the MyRecipe database:
+Below is the diagram that illustrates the relationships between the tables in the Simple Spoon database:

 ![Data model](https://github.com/gerasoa/MyRecipeBook/blob/main/docs/database-model.png)

 ## Authentication, Authorization & Access Control

-MyRecipe implements role-based authentication with specific roles for users:
+Simple Spoon implements role-based authentication with specific roles for users:

 👤 Logged-in Users – Can browse, save, and comment on recipes.